Kithoria/Kithoria/README.md

+You can visit the live website here: [Kithoria Website](https://Kithoria.github.io/Kithoria/)

+Or access the homepage directly: [Index Page](index.html)

 # Kithoria

 **Kithoria** is an educational initiative aimed at creating and sharing sustainable, inclusive materials.
 Our focus is on encouraging positive, lasting memories, personal growth, and collective well-being, while promoting educational resources that can be freely used, modified, and shared for the benefit of individuals and communities.